OJ/buffered.io-hugo/content/post/2016-10-05-staged-vs-stageless-handlers.markdown

 * A staged payload that will connect to Metasploit on port `9000`.
 * A staged listener listening on port `9000`, but configured to generate a payload that contains a configuration block that references port `8000` instead.

-When the payload runs, it will connect to Metasploit on port `9000`.
-If it needs to _reconnect_ for any reason, it will use port `8000` instead, resulting in a call back to our stageless handler.
+When the staged payload runs, it will connect to Metasploit on port `9000`.
+If the session needs to _reconnect_ for any reason, Meterpreter will be responsible for that reconnection.
+Therefore, the configuration block will be referenced instead of the stager configuration, and it will use port `8000` where the stageless listener is active.
 Here's an example:
 ```
 msf exploit(handler) >
 [*] [2016.10.05-12:34:27] Sending stage (957999 bytes) to 10.1.10.44